matsui528/nanopq/docs/source/tutorial.rst

-Note that the search result is similar to that by the exact squared Euclidean distance.
+Note that the search result is similar to that obtained by the exact squared Euclidean distance.

 .. code-block:: python